digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Upgrade validity checking
 -------------------------

-While the compile time upgrade checks are quite thorough, they are not yet a perfect mirror of the checks that a participant does when a package is uploaded.
-We recommend that as a final check for the validity of your upgraded package, you can either:
+We recommend that as a further check for the validity of your upgraded package, you perform a dry-run upload of your package to a testing environment, using the ``--dry-run`` flag of the ``daml ledger upload-dar`` command.

--  Run a Canton sandbox (running ``daml sandbox``) and upload your old and new packages (``daml ledger upload-dar``).
+This runs the upgrade type-checking, but does not persist your package to the ledger.

--  Perform a dry-run upload of your package to a more permanent testing environment, using the ``--dry-run`` flag of the ``daml ledger upload-dar`` command, which runs the upgrade type-checking, but does not persist your package to the ledger.
+For workflows involving multiple DARs, we recommend more robust testing by running a Canton sandbox with the same version and environment as your in-production participant and uploading all the old and new packages that constitute your Daml app.

 Daml Script testing
 -------------------